Tax considerations for diversifying farmers

 Many family farms benefit from Agricultural Property Relief (APR) and Business Property Relief (BPR), which can reduce or eliminate IHT on farming and other business assets.

-A key requirement in securing APR is that the land or buildings must be occupied for agriculture, so converting farm buildings and letting them out for non-agricultural use will normally mean that APR is lost and could lead to a larger inheritance tax bill.
+A key requirement in securing APR is that the land or buildings must be occupied for agriculture, so converting farm buildings and letting them out for non-agricultural use, such as workshops, storage units or residential letting, will normally mean that APR is lost.

-If your diversified business is likely to include trading and investment activities, it’s important to take advice.
-Getting the structure of the diversified business right can help preserve valuable inheritance tax reliefs.
+Getting the structure of the diversified business right can help preserve valuable IHT reliefs.

-There is no ‘right’ answer when it comes to succession – each family’s situation will be different.
-The key things are to plan early, as the earlier you plan the more options you have, involve the family, and take financial advice to ensure that you and your family don’t pay more tax than you need to.
+There’s no ‘right’ answer when it comes to succession – each family’s situation will be different.
+The key things are to plan early (the earlier you plan the more options you have), involve the family and take advice to ensure that you and your family don’t pay more tax than you need to.